Research Briefing 02

 Every feature designed around the science

-Rolling character memory tracks your learning across hundreds of conversations—characters remember you
+Rolling character memory tracks your learning across hundreds of conversations — your characters remember you

 24/7 availability enables the compressed practice schedules that minimize forgetting between sessions